ankyra/escape-inventory/docs/escape-registry.md

 Stores uploaded packages in Google Cloud Storage.
 The `credentials` variable is optional, but should point to an existing service account json file if provided.
 The service account should have the "Storage -> Storage Admin" role.
-If no credentials are provided the Registry is assumed to be running in GCP under the `storage-rw` scope.
+If no credentials are provided the Inventory is assumed to be running in GCP under the `storage-rw` scope.

 ### JSON